mumuki/mumukit/README.md

 The most basic mumukit components are:

 * a test runner: lib/test_runner.
-It must be a class that at implements at least a `run_test_command` method [Example](https://github.com/uqbar-project/mumuki-plunit-server/blob/master/lib/test_runner.rb)
+It must be a class that implements at least a `run_test_command` method [Example](https://github.com/uqbar-project/mumuki-plunit-server/blob/master/lib/test_runner.rb)
 * test compiler: lib/test_compiler.
-It must be a class that at least implements a `compile` method.
+It must be a class that implements at least a `compile` method.
 [Example](https://github.com/uqbar-project/mumuki-plunit-server/blob/master/lib/test_compiler.rb)

 ### Running

-Mumukit comes wit sinatra embedded.
+Mumukit comes wit Sinatra embedded.
 We recommend running it using a `config.ru` file:

 ```ruby
 require 'mumukit'